 Digitalization has given businesses greater opportunities to connect and interact.
 However, it’s hard to beat a live interaction and discussion with a peer or a prospect to achieve the best results for your business.
-With that out of the way, we know there are situations where a virtual meeting is the most feasible option due to schedules, travel times, or unexpected situations such as with the COVID-19.
+With that out of the way, we know there are situations where an online meeting is the most feasible option due to schedules, travel times, or unexpected situations such as with the COVID-19.

 Of course, there are certain challenges when it comes to remote meetings (or working remotely) that in-person teams and meetings breeze by.
 One example is that a physical face-to-face meeting allows you to swivel your chair around and ask someone about their digital strategy and fluidly continue the conversation with another person.
-Remote meetings require attendees to be more intentional with the way they communicate since everyone is basically on their own (virtual) island.
+Remote meetings require attendees to be more intentional with the way they communicate since everyone is basically on their own (online) island.

 Few organizations feel prepared for large-scale remote meetings, but you can take steps to make the experience feel productive for large-scale remote meetings for both attendees and your organization.

 So, how do you get the most out of an online meeting?

 To get the most out of attending or running a online meeting, there are some common practices that the attendees and meeting chairperson should follow to optimize each other’s time.
 Let’s take a look at some of the best practices that you can take to make your online meeting a success:

 Alexander Graham Bell once said, “Before anything else, preparation is the key to success“.
 With online meetings, whether it’s 1-2-1 or with a huge group, it’s always a good practice to make sure the agenda and preparations are provided beforehand, along with instructions on the online meeting solution.
 This will allow attendees to be prepared for the online meeting and be as productive as possible throughout the session.